 TCS at Lower Rate – With the aid of Form 13, a buyer will apply to an Assessing Officer for a lower rate of tax collection at the source, on the liable condition that the Assessing Officer is satisfied that the buyer’s gross income is justifiable for the lower rate.
 The Assessing Officer may also grant a certificate specifying the tax collection rate at source, with a lower rate added.

-The buyer must announce his eligibility for absolute exemption from TCS on Form 27C.
+The buyer must announce his eligibility for absolute exemption from TCS on a Form 27C.
 The declaration must state and show that the commodities proclaimed are for production and producing rather than selling.
 A duplicate copy of the declaration form must be sent to the individual or agency collecting the fee, and the collector must apply the declaration form to the relevant authority within a week of the following day.

 The method of filing TCS returns by electronic media is referred to as e-TCS.
 Government and corporate collectors are required to file TCS returns in electronic format beginning with the 2004-2005 fiscal year.
 Other collectors have the option of filing TCS returns in either paper or electronic format.